maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_8.png)

-More songs seem to be released on Fridays !
+More songs seem to be released on Fridays!
 That's an interesting insight.

 Regarding the release month :